Bachelor of Dental Sciences

 The lower and upper age limits for candidates seeking admission through NEET are 17 years and 25 years respectively though there is an age relaxation of 5 years in upper age limit for the candidates belonging to the reserved category.

 The joy of creating beautiful, healthy smiles on people’s face is one of the intangible rewards of being a dentist that can’t be measured.
 However, that is not the only reason why anyone would want to become a dentist, right?
-You expect a favorable reward from your profession; what your job can give you.
-So, what to expect after your BDS?
+One can expect a favorable reward from their profession; what their job can give them.

 The career scenario after BDS is dynamic.
 Check out the below options to make an informed decision about a career in dentistry: